marijnh/Eloquent-JavaScript/12_language.md

 {{index "skipSpace function"}}

-Because Egg allows any amount of ((whitespace)) between its elements, we have to repeatedly cut the whitespace off the start of the program string.
+Because Egg, like JavaScript, allows any amount of ((whitespace)) between its elements, we have to repeatedly cut the whitespace off the start of the program string.
 That is what the `skipSpace` function helps with.

 {{index "literal expression", "SyntaxError type"}}

-After skipping any leading space, `parseExpression` uses three ((regular expression))s to spot the three simple (atomic) elements that Egg supports: strings, numbers, and words.
+After skipping any leading space, `parseExpression` uses three ((regular expression))s to spot the three atomic elements that Egg
+supports: strings, numbers, and words.
 The parser constructs a different kind of data structure depending on which one matches.
 If the input does not match one of these three forms, it is not a valid expression, and the parser throws an error.
-We use `SyntaxError` instead of `Error` as exception constructor, which is another standard error type, which is a little more specific—it is also the error type thrown when an attempt is made to run an invalid JavaScript program.
+We use `SyntaxError` instead of `Error` as exception constructor, which is another standard error type, because it is a little more specific—it is also the error type thrown when an attempt is made to run an invalid JavaScript program.

 {{index "parseApply function"}}